Logiqx/gps-details/docs/devices/coros/thoughts/README.md

 ### Lack of Support

 There used to be regular discussion with the Head of Product Marketing and Support at COROS, but there has been no contact since April 2025.
-There has been no notice of new product releases (e.g. COROS APEX 4), or updates about the firmware issues.
+There has been no notice of new product releases (e.g. NOMAD or COROS APEX 4), or updates about the firmware issues.

 The various [firmware issues](https://logiqx.github.io/gps-details/devices/coros/firmware/) during 2024 continued to re-occur during 2025, and testing every firmware release is unrealistic.
 I have personally spent hundreds of hours working on COROS issues (probably 300+ hours), and it is very frustrating to see issues re-occurring.